1. Approach

 ADD 0x7FFE, 0x0002 => 0x8000, set OV flag ADD 0x7FFE, 0xFFFE => 0x7FFC, set CY flag, non setting OV flag.

+I guess, only first after crash of the Ariane 5, thinking of automatic overflow handling with limitation or saturation was first in the brains of processor chip development.
 Firstly the ARM processor technology and then also some other processors introduced so names saturation operations.
-This operations delivers an unoverflowed result instead setting an overflow flag.
-This result is proper useable.
-Technical values are limited.
-A faucet can not be up than up.
+This operations delivers an non overflowed result additional to the setting of an overflow flag.
+This result is anyway proper usable, without extra handling.

 See for example